solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ### 1. Gossip last vote before the restart and ancestors on that fork

-The main goal of this step is to propagate the locally selected fork to all others in restart.
+The main goal of this step is to propagate the last `n` ancestors of the last voted fork to all others in restart.

 We use a new Gossip message `LastVotedForkSlots`, its fields are: